 - Me and My Mental Illness (Channel 5 documentary which won a 2017 Mind Media Award)

 Ha!
 Nope, the less publicity the better, but if I am going to put myself out there as a campaigner and advocate, that means sharing my story and often doing so in the most impactful way means in a public space.

 Essentially, being an ambassador means doing whatever I can to raise awareness, to give hope to those living through challenges, to challenge stigma and opinion where needed.
 This includes…

-- Speaking to corporate companies around mental wellbeing and how to raise awareness among their people.
-Some of the companies I've worked with include Flight Centre, Heineken, Anytime Fitness, Societe Generale, The Royal Academy of Arts, Dentons, Eiffage Kier and Accenture.
+- Speaking to companies and giving keynote talks and presentations at corporate events.
+Some of the companies I’ve worked with include Flight Centre, Heineken, Anytime Fitness, Societe Generale, The Royal Academy of Arts, Dentons, Eiffage Kier and Accenture.
 I have spoken at This Can Happen in 2019 and am speaking soon at the Wellbeing @ Work Summit 2020.

 - Speaking in schools and universities to encourage young people to openly learn more and speak about mental wellbeing.

-- Raising cross-cultural awareness, particularly in Black and East Asian communities – I have spoken in churches, temples and synagogues among others (mental health doesn't discriminate by race or religion!)
+- Raising cross-cultural awareness, particularly in Black and East Asian communities – I have spoken in churches, temples and synagogues among others (mental health doesn’t discriminate by race or religion!)

 Yes, please use the form on the contact page to discuss any events or projects which you think I can help you to impact.

-I do have a full-time career as an HR leader so I am selective about the projects to which I commit, but my commitment is unparalleled once you have it.
+I do have a full-time career so I am selective about the projects to which I commit, but my commitment is unparalleled once you have it.